samm0023/rfcs/rfcs/007-notification-agrupation.md

 # Motivation

-Enchance the way end users use notifications.
+Enhance the way end users use notifications.

 # Detailed design